adbar/simplemma/training/README.rst

-``defaultrules/`` policy: a rule's output must BE the lemma (2026-07, lemma-first). ``rulebuilder.mine``/``score_cells``/``evaluate`` and the CI precision harness all score with ``rulebuilder.output_is_lemma`` — accent-normalized exact match against the dictionary lemma; "the output is at least a real word" no longer counts.
+``defaultrules/`` policy: a rule's output must BE the lemma (2026-07, lemma-first). ``rulebuilder.mine``/``score_cells``/``evaluate`` and the CI precision harness all score with ``rulebuilder.output_is_lemma`` — exact match against the dictionary lemma; "the output is at least a real word" no longer counts.
+Combining accents are folded only for ``_ACCENT_FOLD_LANGS`` (uk stress acute, la macron, sl tonal marks — each 0% of UD lemmas but present in the dictionary, i.e. pedagogical marks real text drops); every other language is scored exact, so a standard orthographic letter (fi ä/ö, cs/sk long-vowel acute, es/pt lexical acute) that the rule gets wrong is no longer masked as a hit.
 Languages built under the old predicate are being rebuilt one by one; until then they sit in the harness's ``_LEGACY_REAL_WORD_LANGS`` set.
 Rules are meant to add a little coverage cheaply, not to be mined exhaustively.